sptmru/sptmru.github.io/_i18n/en/default/default.md

 Hi!
 I'm Soslan, a freelance software engineer / VoIP expert, based in Tbilisi, Georgia.
 Nice to meet you here!

 I've been working as a software engineer for about 15 years.
 Most of the time I use Node.js — and sometimes it's C, Golang or Python.
 I am deeply into telecommunications, video conferencing and VoIP stuff, and I'm also a big fan of DevOps practices.
-Throughout my career, I've developed deep expertise in platforms like Asterisk, FreeSWITCH, Kamailio, OpenSIPs, Drachtio, and various custom projects.
+Throughout my career, I've developed deep expertise in platforms like Asterisk, FreeSWITCH, Kamailio, OpenSIPs, Drachtio, Jambonz, and various custom projects.

 My key expertise includes: